 Percentage of the San Diego population that is 55+, according to the U.S. Census Bureau

 Senior residents in San Diego, California, have access to several nationally ranked hospitals and senior health care centers.

 UC San Diego Health – La Jolla and Hillcrest Hospitals are teaching hospitals that provide general and surgical care.
 They’re nationally ranked for several areas of adult care, including cancer surgeries, cardiology, and their geriatric clinic.

-Through San Diego Public Transportation’s program, called PRONTO, passengers can buy their tickets online via an app.
+San Diego Public Transportation has a program called PRONTO that enables riders to buy their tickets online through an app.
 Their trolleys, trains, and buses are wheelchair accessible via ramps and lifts.
-In addition, they offer discounted fares for seniors 65+.
+In addition, public transportation options in San Diego have discounted fares for seniors 65+.

 Browse the following transportation options for San Diego residents: